-TITLE XXIX.-LARGE PARTNERSHIP ACTIONS 1
+TITLE XXIX.-LARGE PARTNERSHIP ACTIONS

-- (a) Applicability: The Rules of this Title XXIX set forth the special provisions that apply to actions for readjustment of partnership items of large partnerships under Code Section 6247 and actions for adjustment of partnership items of large partnerships under Code Section 6252.
-Except as otherwise provided in this Title, the Court, to the extent pertinent, are applicable to such large partnership actions. - (b) Definitions: As used in the Rules in this Title- - (1) The term "large partnership" means an electing large partnership as defined in Code Section 775.
-See Code Section 6255(a)(1). - (2) A "large partnership action" is either an "action for readjustment of partnership items of a large partnership" under Code Section 6247 or an "action for adjustment of partnership items of a large partnership" under Code Section 6252. - (3) The term "partnership item" means any item described in Code Section 6231(a)(3).
-See Code Section 6255(a)(2). - (4) The term "partnership adjustment" means any adjustment in the amount of any partnership item of a large partnership.
-See Code Section 6242(d)(1). - (5) The term "designated partner" means the partner or person designated by the large partnership or selected by the Commissioner pursuant to Code Section 6255(b)(1). - (6) A "notice of partnership adjustment" is the notice described in Code Section 6245(b). - (7) The term "administrative adjustment request" means a request for an administrative adjustment of partnership items filed by the large partnership under Code Section 6251(a).
+(a) Applicability: The Rules of this Title XXIX set forth the special provisions that apply to actions for readjustment of partnership items of large partnerships under Code section 6247 and actions for adjustment of partnership items of large partnerships under Code section 6252.
+Except as otherwise provided in this Title, the other Rules of Practice and Procedure of the Court, to the extent pertinent, are applicable to such large partnership actions.

-1Title XXIX provided on an interim basis pending formal publication in the Reports of the Court by the Government Printing Office.
+(1) The term "large partnership" means an electing large partnership as defined in Code section 775.
+See Code sec.
+6255(a)(1).

+(2) A "large partnership action" is either an "action for readjustment of partnership items of a large partnership" under Code section 6247 or an "action for adjustment of partnership items of a large partnership" under Code section 6252.

+(3) The term "partnership item" means any item described in Code section 6231(a)(3).
+See Code sec.
+6255(a)(2).

+(4) The term "partnership adjustment" means any adjustment in the amount of any partnership item of a large partnership.
+See Code sec.
+6242(d)(1).

+(5) The term "designated partner" means the partner or person designated by the large partnership or selected by the Commissioner pursuant to Code section 6255(b)(1).
+(6) A "notice of partnership adjustment" is the notice described in Code section 6245(b).

+(7) The term "administrative adjustment request" means a request for an administrative adjustment of partnership items filed by the large partnership under Code section 6251(a).

-- (c) Jurisdictional Requirements: The Court does not have jurisdiction of a large partnership action under this Title unless the following conditions are satisfied: - (1) Actions for Readjustment of Partnership Items of Large Partnerships: (A) The Commissioner has issued a notice of partnership adjustment.
-See Code Section 6245(b). - (B) A petition for readjustment of partnership items of a large partnership is filed with the Court by the large partnership within the period specified in Code Section 6247(a). - (2) Actions for Adjustment of Partnership Items of Large Partnerships: (A) The Commissioner has not allowed all or some of the adjustments requested in an administrative adjustment request.
-See Code Section 6252(a). - (B) A petition for adjustment of partnership items of a large partnership is filed with the Court by the large partnership subject to the conditions and within the period specified in Code Section 6252(b) and (c). - (d) Form and Style of Papers: All papers filed in a large partnership action shall be prepared in the form and style set forth in Rule 23, and the caption shall state the name of the partnership, as for example, "ABC Partnership, Petitioner".
+(c) Jurisdictional Requirements: The Court does not have jurisdiction of a large partnership action under this Title unless the following conditions are satisfied:

+(1) Actions for Readjustment of Partnership Items of A Large Partnership: (A) The Commissioner has issued a notice of partnership adjustment.
+See Code sec.
+6245(b).

+(B) A petition for readjustment of partnership items of a large partnership is filed with the Court by the large partnership within the period specified in Code section 6247(a).

+(2) Actions for Adjustment of Partnership Items of A Large Partnership: (A) The Commissioner has not allowed all or some of the adjustments requested in an administrative adjustment request.
+See Code sec.
+6252(a).

+(B) A petition for adjustment of partnership items of a large partnership is filed with the Court by the large partnership subject to the conditions and within the period specified in Code section 6252(b) and (c).

+(d) Form and Style of Papers: All papers filed in a large partnership action shall be prepared in the form and style set forth in Rule 23, and the caption shall state the name of the partnership, as for example, "ABC Partnership, Petitioner".